-A significant nonserious AE is a device-related, nonsight threatening adverse event that warrants discontinuation of any contact lens wear for greater than or equal to 2 weeks.
-In addition, the Investigator must report any occurrence of the following as a Significant Nonserious Adverse Event:
+A significant nonserious AE is a device-related, non-sight threatening adverse event that warrants discontinuation of any contact lens wear for greater than or equal to 2 weeks.
+In addition, the investigator must report any occurrences of the following as a significant nonserious adverse event:

-- Peripheral non-progressive non-infectious ulcers - All symptomatic corneal infiltrative events - Corneal staining score greater than or equal to grade 3 (Refer to MOP for grading scales.
-Grading scale is based on ISO 11980:2012 unless specified differently in MOP). - Temporary vision loss as defined by loss of 2 or more lines of BCVA from enrollment visit that persists for 2 or more weeks
+- Peripheral nonprogressive noninfectious ulcers - All symptomatic corneal infiltrative events

+Corneal staining score greater than or equal to grade 3 (Refer to MOP for grading scales)

+- Temporary vision loss as defined by loss of 2 or more lines of BCVA from baseline visit that persists for 2 or more weeks

-- Neovascularization score greater than or equal to grade 2 (Refer to MOP for grading scales.
-Grading scale is based on ISO 11980:2012 unless specified differently in MOP).
+Neovascularization score greater than or equal to grade 2 (Refer to MOP for grading scales)

-The above events are based on the categories provided in the ISO 11980 and the US FDA Premarket Notification (510(k)) Guidance Document for Daily Wear Contact Lenses.
+The above events are based on the categories provided in the ISO 11980 and the US FDA Premarket Notification (510[k]) Guidance Document for Daily Wear Contact Lenses and Contact Lens Care Products.